-The Debtor is led irrevocably to the conclusion that liquidation of its remaining assets in a Chapter 7 proceeding would not increase cash assets available for distribution and amounts would be inadequate to satisfy the total amount of Debtors Class 1, Class 1(a), Class 2, Class 4, and Class 4(a) debt, and clearly would provide no funds or minimal funds for distribution to unsecured creditors.
-A chart summarizing potential assets available for distribution in a Chapter 7 case is attached hereto as Exhibit H.
+The Debtor is led irrevocably to the conclusion that liquidation of its remaining assets in a Chapter 7 proceeding would not increase cash assets available for distribution and amounts would be inadequate to satisfy the total amount of Debtors Class 1, Class 1(a), Class 2, and Class 3, debt, and clearly would provide no funds or minimal funds for distribution to unsecured creditors.

 Should the case be converted to a Chapter 7 liquidation, it is likely that S2 Acquisition would immediately seek to lift the automatic stay and foreclose its interests in the Hotel.
 With an scheduled value of \$24,500,000, the Debtor anticipates S2 Acquisition would credit-bid 75% of this amount, or \$18,375,000.00.
-S2 Acquisition will also likely satisfy tax claims secured by the property in the approximate amount of \$250,000, in order to obtain the property free and clear.
-Using the figure of S2 Acquisition's previously asserted Claim, \$20,500,000, plus the tax liability of \$250,000, the net result would be a deficiency claim for S2 Acquisition of approximately \$2,375,000.
+S2 Acquisition will also likely satisfy tax claims secured by the property in the approximate amount of \$426,196.41, in order to obtain the property free and clear.
+Using the figure of S2 Acquisition's asserted Claim, \$20,500,000, plus the tax liability of \$400,792.38, the net result would be a deficiency claim for S2 Acquisition of approximately \$2,450,000.00.
 The Debtor's cash on hand varies daily, but is also subject to the asserted liens of S2 Acquisition.
-Using a cash-on-hand figure of \$300,000, would reduce S2 Acquisition's claim to approximately \$2,075,000.
+Using a cash-on-hand figure of \$300,000, would reduce S2 Acquisition's claim to approximately \$1,725,000.00.
 This figure for S2 Acquisition's deficiency claim must be added to the Scheduled amount of general unsecured Claims, \$1,599,261.36.
-The Contingent Guaranty Claims, in the amount of \$79,252,748.00, would also likely be allowed in some significant amount.
-Without a source of cash, either for distributions or for the pursuit of the SFG Adversary or the Causes of Action, it is unlikely a chapter 7 trustee would have the resources to pursue the SFG Adversary, the objection to the FDIC-R-Bridge POC or the Avoidance Actions.
-Even assuming every preference claim was pursued by a chapter 7 trustee, it is doubtful a chapter 7 trustee would receive in excess of the approximately \$1,000,000 in potential preference claim tranferees identified in Exhibit G.20 Thus, it is unlikely the Debtor's Unsecured Creditors would receive 100% distributions to the Claims as offered under the Debtor's Plan.
+Without a source of cash, either for distributing or for the pursuit of the SFG Adversary or the Causes of Action, it is unlikely a chapter 7 trustee would have the resources to pursue the SFG Adversary or the Avoidance Actions.
+Even assuming every preference claim was pursued by a chapter 7 trustee, it is doubtful a chapter 7 trustee would receive in excess of the approximately \$1,000,000 in potential preference claims identified in Exhibit D. Thus, it is unlikely the Debtor's Unsecured Creditors would receive 100% distributions to the Claims as offered under the Debtor's Plan.